Skip to main content

 • Refer to location with estar for people and things (La Sagrada Familia está en Barcelona), reserving ser for where events take place.

 The verbs ser and estar are notorious for giving Spanish learners a bit of trouble.
-Not only are they two of the most common Spanish verbs in existence, but they also don't have similar counterparts in English.
-They both translate to the same verb: "to be."
+Not only are they two of the most common Spanish verbs , but they also don't have similar counterparts in English.
+They both translate to the same verb: "to be," but they are not used interchangeably in Spanish.
 Depending on the context, then, one English word can be translated entirely differently.
 The verbs in "She is tall." and "She is tired." are not the same.

-The good news is that the two "to be"s are not random.
-It may seem strange to a native English speaker, but the reason why ser and estar are different is because they really do mean two different things.
+The good news is that the two verbs are not random.
+It may seem strange to a native English speaker, but the reason why ser and estar are different is that they truly have different meanings.
 There are a few rules that will help you easily master these two important verbs.
-And once you do, learning Spanish will seem a lot easier.
-We break down the use cases with lots of examples below.
+And once learn these common uses, learning Spanish will seem a lot easier.
+We break down the common uses and examples below.

 How to Learn Spanish Fast with the Babbel App